 The University’s Committee on Research Ethics continues to undertake a program of process improvement aimed at a further optimisation and strengthening of the research ethics process.
 During the previous year, this has included: the enhancement of the online system for the management of research ethics applications; the development of a research ethics teaching module; the creation of a research ethics decision tool; the creation of a research ethics handbook; and the implementation of initiatives aimed at embedding awareness and expertise in research ethics across the institution.

-The University looks forward to building on these efforts through the continuation of training in research integrity, ongoing initiatives to raise aware of research integrity and through a review of current initiatives in light of the requirements of the Concordat to Support Research Integrity and good practice within the Higher Education sector.
+The University looks forward to building on these efforts through ongoing initiatives to raise awareness of research integrity, the enhancement of training in research integrity, and through the potential development of a research integrity handbook of good practice guidance.
 It is hoped that these steps provide an important contribution in promoting a positive culture of research integrity across the institution.

 Each year, the University receives details of a wide range of concerns relating to research integrity.
 The University considers such concerns under the framework of the Policy on misconduct in research.

-A significant number of the concerns raised can be dealt with through competency, education, and training mechanisms following an Initial Assessment as part of the research misconduct process.
-In the 2018-2019 academic year, there were over 30 cases of potential misconduct in research which were managed through these mechanisms.
+A significant number of the concerns raised can be dealt with through competency, education, and training mechanisms.

-Some research integrity concerns which are considered as part of the research misconduct process require Formal Investigation by a Formal Investigation panel as part of the later stages of the Policy on misconduct in research.
-Details of these investigations are provided below.
+Some research integrity concerns which are uncovered require Formal Investigation by research misconduct panels as part of the later stages of the Policy on misconduct in research.
+Details of these investigations is provided in the table below.

 |Number of formal investigations completed||Number of allegations upheld (in whole or in part)|